powersync-ja/powersync-js/packages/react-native/README.md

 HTTP connections require the HTTP streaming polyfills included in the [common section](#react-native-common-polyfills).
 See additional [setup](https://docs.powersync.com/client-sdk-references/react-native-and-expo#android-flipper-network-plugin) required for Android.

-### Web Sockets: Buffer
+### WebSocket Connections: Buffer

-Note: Beta Release - web sockets are currently in a beta release.
+Note: Beta Release - WebSockets are currently in a beta release.
 It should be safe to use in production if sufficient testing is done on the client side.

-Our web socket implementation supports binary payloads which are encoded as BSON documents.
+Our WebSocket implementation supports binary payloads which are encoded as BSON documents.

 This requires support for the `Buffer` interface.